 Welcome!
 I am a Ph.D. candidate in political science at Duke University specializing in Security, Peace, and Conflict and Political Methodology.
-I was a fellowship awardee from the International Center on Nonviolent Conflict (ICNC) and am currently a Kevin Morrison Pre-Doctoral Fellow at Duke University.
-In January of 2019, I will join the Empirical Studies of Conflict (ESOC) at Princeton University.
+In spring of 2019, I am the a Predoctoral Fellow at Empirical Studies of Conflict (ESOC) at Princeton University.
 Beginning in Fall of 2019 I will be a Postdoctoral Research Fellow in the Center for Social Data Analytics at The Pennsylvania State University.

 My research centers on collective action, state repression, and human rights, with particular attention to the methodological implications for network analysis that stem from interdependent conflict behavior.
 My projects contribute to the scholarship on mass protests in authoritarian regimes, the strategic interplay between repression and dissent activities, and local determinants of violence in civil war.
 I also study hierarchical networks in the international system and their implications for interstate conflict.